 Head Lice Facts and Fallacies

-By Tony Pearce RN.
+By Tony Pearce.

 Specialist Trichologist, National Trichology Services